-I'm a fervent coffee drinker and someone who's always up for a walk to nowhere in particular at any time of day or night.
+I'm a fervent coffee drinker and someone who's always up for a walk at any time.
 I have no discernible circadian rhythm; I stay up late but can fall asleep at anytime and I never get jet-lag.

 I am pretty obsessed with motorcycles and the fixing thereof.
 I've owned everything from a tiny scooter to an Italian superbike.
-I have a vintage 1976 Honda I adore that I brought from Canada to England.
+I have a vintage 1976 Honda that I brought from Canada to England.
 It is a money pit, but I love it.

 Why I’m on Couchsurfing

 My job is a bit socially isolating in terms of in-person interaction; I work from home all day and I move around a lot.
 Pretty much the only person I regularly see is my girlfriend--who is great but you wanna talk to more than one person, you know?
 Plus she's often travelling too :-)